-To insert a text box, move your mouse to the left option bar and select “Text.”
+To add a text box in Canva, move your cursor to the left option bar and select “Text.”
 Then, choose from either “heading,” “subheading” or “body text;” or, choose from any of the pre-made text headline/subheadline templates.
 You can also simply press “t” to insert a text box.

-It’s to flip an image in Canva, so using that as a hint, you need to first convert your text into an image by downloading with a transparent background, upload as an image, and then flip.
+To flip text in Canva, you first need to convert your text into an image by downloading it with a transparent background.
+Then, upload the text (as an image), and then click the flip icon.

-3. Add the new text image to your design by clicking it or dragging it over.
+Add the new text image to your design by clicking it or dragging it over.